spatulatom/react-next.js-webb-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This little project is a demo tourist website where user can choose a hotel from the list of hotels.
+This little project is a demo tourist website where user can choose a hotel from the list of hotels:

 ![Product Name Screen Shot](imgs/cd1.png)

-List of dummy hotels is fetched from JSONPlaceholder APIs.
+List of dummy hotels is fetched from JSONPlaceholder APIs:

 ![Product Name Screen Shot](imgs/cd2.png)